 - you meet all of the relevant conditions

-You can’t retain your right of residence if you were the unmarried partner of the EEA national and that relationship has broken down.
+You cannot retain your right of residence if you were the unmarried partner of the EEA national and that relationship has broken down.

 Read more about retained rights of EEA nationals’ family members.

 You might be able to make a ‘Surinder Singh’ application if you lived in another EEA country with an eligible British family member in an EU or EEA country that is not the UK (or in Switzerland).

 Your British family member must be one of the following: